swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-34-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md

 1. Automated the containerization and publication of the BentoML model artifact to the container registry

+!!! abstract "Take away"

+    - **Automation prevents deployment drift**: By building and publishing models automatically in the CI/CD pipeline, you ensure that every model version that reaches production follows the exact same build process, eliminating manual steps that can introduce errors.
+    - **Service accounts enable secure automation**: Using cloud service accounts with minimal required permissions (rather than personal credentials) follows the principle of least privilege and allows CI/CD pipelines to authenticate securely without exposing sensitive credentials.
+    - **Secrets management is critical for cloud integration**: Properly storing credentials as CI/CD secrets (masked, encrypted, and access-controlled) prevents accidental exposure while allowing automated workflows to interact with cloud resources like container registries.
+    - **Automated publication shortens the deployment cycle**: Automatically publishing new model versions to the container registry on every merge to main enables rapid iteration and reduces the time from model improvement to production deployment.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production